-Mulline is Ben Mullen’s solo venture, focusing on sites across the Geelong region.
-Fresh out of a stint as the winemaker at Clyde Park, Mullen was keen to continue his relationship with the grapes of the region, but on his own terms.
+Mulline is Ben Mullen’s solo venture, focusing on sites across the broader Geelong region.
+Fresh out of a stint as the winemaker at a regional headliner, Mullen was keen to continue his relationship with the grapes of the region, but on his own terms.
 Mulline was born in the 2019 vintage, with classically elegant single-site expressions of pinot noir, syrah and chardonnay and a barrel-aged sauvignon blanc leading the way.
 Today, that venture has grown, with the Mulline brand becoming a Geelong leading light.

 Mulline is a merging of Bens.
 Or rather of their surnames.
 Ben Mullen and his partner Ben Hine are Mulline.
 The latter Ben is a lawyer, which is how he became a hospitality veteran (all that study doesn’t support itself), recording a sizeable tenure at Adelaide institution Chianti.
 Hine is the Mulline business manager, while Mullen is somewhat of a youthful veteran winemaker, with stints at some glittering addresses around the world.

-During his tenure, Mullen launched a fumé blanc in the Clyde Park range – a bit of an obsession of his from his days at Craggy Range.
+During his tenure at Clyde Park, Mullen launched a fumé blanc in the range – a bit of an obsession of his from his days at Craggy Range.
 At Craggy, Mullen saw a different side to a variety that is derided by many makers and wine aficionados.
 A challenge if you will, and one that he finds deeply intriguing.
 He has continued this thread with a textural and layered expression from the Bannockburn vineyard under the Mulline imprint.
 “It’s a different take on a variety that most people stay away from in the wine world, and something I can push the boundaries on in the winery.”